AlexLoughln117/AlexLoughln117.github.io/_posts/2017-01-19-galleryhunt.markdown

 featured-img: /assets/images/work-images/G3.png
 published: true
 platform: Website
-language: HTML5, CSS and jQuery
+language: 'HTML5, CSS and jQuery'
+headline: >-
-headline: The National Gallery Hunt is a web based game, which gives people a new way to explore The National Gallery.
+  The National Gallery Hunt is a web based game, which gives people a new way to explore The National Gallery.
 ---

 The National Gallery Hunt is a web app based treasure hunt game.
 It's centred around exploring The National Gallery.
 One of London’s top attractions and most famous art galleries in the world.
 Users will be encouraged to explore the Gallery in a way they would never do just walking around on their own.
 All while learning a great deal about some of the most famous paintings in the world.
 And in a way that is much more exciting than a simple blurb beside the painting itself or an audio guide.